gauthierdmn/question_generation/README.md

 # Next Steps

-- [ ] Include the answer as input to the model, as well as the paragraph
 - [ ] Use a pointer-generator to copy words from the source sentence
-- [ ] Compare various decoding techniques: beam search vs top-K vs top-p (currently using top-K and top-p decoding)
 - [ ] Improve the training process including Reinforcement Learning rewards such as in [this paper](https://arxiv.org/pdf/1705.02012.pdf)
 - [ ] Investigate Transfer Learning as well as Multi Task Learning
-- [ ] Increase the efficiency of the training process

 # Resources